TosbackCgusBridge-Bot/CGUs-versions/Ets/Privacy Policy.md

 ETS — Measuring the Power of Learning.®

 Copyright © 2018 by Educational Testing Service.
 All rights reserved.
-All trademarks are property of their respective owners.
+All trademarks are the property of their respective owners.

 Activate to launch comment card